GuillaumeMilan/xvisor/README.md

 # Install your software for QEMU emulation.

+The script `create_disk_img.sh` is an example how to create a disk image.

+`make dtbs` create the file `build/arch/arm/board/generic/dts/vexpress/a9/one_guest_vexpress-a9.dtb`

-First you need to lauch the QEMU software with the command:
+Then you need to lauch the QEMU software with the command:

     qemu-system-arm -M vexpress-a9 -m 512M -display none -serial stdio -kernel build/vmm.bin -dtb build/arch/arm/board/generic/dts/vexpress/a9/one_guest_vexpress-a9.dtb -initrd build/disk.img

 This command have launched quemu with and Xvisor running on an ARM emulation.

-Then we have to lauch FreeRTOS.
+Then we have to lauch FreeRTOS or any other software linked in disk.img.
 This is done by kicking the guest0 and bind the UART on the guest.

     guest kick guest0
     vserial bind guest0/uart

-Now FreeRTOS is running on our Xvisor machine.
+Now the software is running on our Xvisor machine.
 To return on the Xvisor interface, press `ESC`+`Q`+`X`.

-__TODO explain how to launch a program under FreeRTOS__

-This section must be completed.

-# Install your software on the ZYBO.
+# Install your software on the ZedBoard.

 ### Create a boot for Xvisor on Zynq